What’s the Difference Between Adopting and Buying a Dog?

-Knowledge of the dog’s background and genetics will be limited
+Knowledge of dog’s background and genetics may be limited

 Rescue dogs come from all kinds of places.
 Some were born on the street or in the woods—some were abandoned by previous owners.
 Without a full history, it’s impossible to know the genetic makeup of a dog without doing a DNA test.
 That means you aren’t going to be able to know ahead of time if your dog is genetically prone to any medical problems or behavior issues.
 There may also be trauma to overcome.